HarryNguyen2023/HarryNguyen2023/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I'm currently researching of wireless communication protocols.
+- ⚡ I'm currently working on network transport devices such as routers and switches.
-- 🌱 I'm also continuing to study on control systems and signal processing.
+- 🌱 I'm also continuing to study on control systems and robotics.

 ## ✉️ Find me on: